simonmichael/hledger/MANUAL.markdown

         assets:bank:checking

-Each transaction has a date, optional description, and two or more postings (of some amount to some account) which must balance to 0.
-As a convenience, one posting's amount may be left blank and will be inferred.
+Each transaction has a date, optional description, and two or more postings, of some amount to some account.
+The amounts within a transaction must balance, ie add up to 0.
+Or, you can leave one amount blank and it will be inferred.

 Note that account names may contain single spaces, while the amount must be separated from the account name by at least two spaces.